ota-meshi/eslint-plugin-math/docs/rules/prefer-number-min-value.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Number.MIN_VALUE` instead of literal number.
+This rule aims to enforce the use of `Number.MIN_VALUE` instead of literal number representations of the smallest positive representable number.

+`Number.MIN_VALUE` provides several advantages over hardcoded literals:

+- **Clarity of intent**: Immediately obvious that you're using the smallest positive number
+- **Precision**: Guaranteed to be the exact minimum positive representable value
+- **Maintainability**: Avoids potential typos in extremely small literal values
+- **Standards compliance**: Uses the official IEEE 754 double-precision minimum

 <eslint-code-block fix>